Pumpkin Cream Cheese Muffins

 • Dry Ingredients: Whisk together the dry ingredients: flour, pumpkin spice, baking soda and salt.

-• Wet Ingredients: Whisk together pumpkin, sugar and brown sugar.
+• Wet Ingredients: Whisk to combine the pumpkin, sugar and brown sugar.
 Beat in eggs, vegetable oil and vanilla extract.

-• Combine: Slowly whisk in the flour mixture into the pumpkin mixture, until there are no lumps.
-Fill muffin tins 3/4 full.
+• Combine: Slowly whisk the flour mixture into the pumpkin mixture, until there are no lumps.
+Do not over stir, just until the batter comes together.
+Fill paper-lined muffin tins 3/4ths of the way full.

 • Cream Cheese Mixture: In a medium bowl, beat cream cheese until smooth.
 Add in sugar, egg yolk and vanilla extract and beat until well combined.

-• Swirl: Top each muffin with about 1 tablespoon of cream cheese mixture and use a toothpick to swirl it into the batter.
+• Swirl: Top each muffin with about 1 tablespoon of the cream cheese mixture and use a toothpick to swirl it into the batter.
+You can also just drop it by rounded spoonfuls to the centers of the muffin batter, swirling is optional!

-• Bake: Bake muffins for 18-20 minutes, or until a toothpick inserted in the center comes out clean.
+• Bake: Bake muffins for 18 to 20 minutes, or until a toothpick inserted in the pumpkin party comes out mostly clean with just a few moist crumbs stuck to it.

 • Caution: Don’t overfill cups with muffin batter as the cream cheese dollop will make up some of the volume.

-• Room Temperature Ingredients: For texture purposes, it’s important for the eggs and cream cheese to be at room temperature.
-Eggs and cream cheese can be left on the counter for approximately an hour, or to speed up the process, eggs can rest in a bowl of warm water and cream cheese can be cut into small cubes.
+• Room Temperature Ingredients: It’s important for the eggs and cream cheese to be at room temperature so they combine smoothly and the cream cheese mixture swirls easily into the top of the muffins.
+To speed up the process, eggs can rest in a bowl of warm water and cream cheese can be cut into small cubes.

 • Don’t Over-Mix: Combine the dry ingredients with the wet ingredients gently, just until combined.
 If you over stir the batter, it can overdevelop the gluten and cause dry muffins.